workonthewinkel/wuunder-shipping/README.md

 ## Release Process

-This plugin uses an automated release workflow with WordPress.org SVN sync:
+This plugin uses a **release branch workflow** with automated WordPress.org SVN sync:

+### Branch Structure

+- **`main`** - Development branch (merge all PRs here)
+- **`release`** - Production branch (only updated when ready to release)

 ### Creating a Release

-1. **Merge PRs with proper labels:**
+1. **Develop on `main` branch:**
+   - Merge PRs to `main` as usual during development
+   - Label PRs appropriately:
      - `feature` or `enhancement` - New features (minor version bump)
      - `bug` or `bugfix` - Bug fixes (patch version bump)
      - `major` or `breaking` - Breaking changes (major version bump)
      - `chore` - Maintenance tasks (patch version bump)
      - `docs` - Documentation updates

+2. **When ready to release, create a release PR:**
+   - Create PR: `main` → `release`
+   - Update version number in `wuunder-shipping.php` header
+   - Label the PR based on the type of changes included
+   - Review all changes that will be released

+3. **Merge the release PR:**
+   - Merge PR to `release` branch
-2. **Release Drafter automatically creates/updates a draft release** when PRs are merged to `main`
+   - Release Drafter automatically creates/updates a draft release

-3. **Draft release is automatically built** - The workflow triggers and:
+   - Build workflow automatically triggers and:
      - ✅ Builds production assets (`npm run production`)
      - ✅ Installs production dependencies (`composer install --no-dev`)
      - ✅ Creates plugin zip package
      - ✅ Uploads package to the draft release

-4. **Test the release** - Download the zip from the draft release and test locally
+4. **Test the release:**
+   - Download the zip from the draft release at https://github.com/workonthewinkel/wuunder/releases
+   - Test locally to ensure everything works

-5. **Review the draft release** at https://github.com/workonthewinkel/wuunder/releases
+5. **Publish the release:**
-   - Check version number (auto-calculated from labels)
+   - Review version number (auto-calculated from PR labels)
    - Review changelog (auto-generated from PR titles)
-   - Test the attached zip file
-   - Edit if needed
+   - Click "Publish release"

-6. **Publish the release** - This automatically triggers:
+   - This automatically triggers:
      - ✅ Deploy to WordPress.org SVN repository

+6. **Sync back to main (automatic):**
+   - After merging to `release`, a PR is automatically created: `release` → `main`
+   - Review and merge this PR to keep `main` in sync with version bumps
+   - This ensures `main` always has the latest version number

 ### Manual Release Testing